Bob Curiano: Biography

 for the last few shows of the Under a Violet Moon tour.
 Curiano announced his departure on September 22, 2006 at the end of the second European tour of that year.
 He returned to his passion of writing music.
 He and Blackmore parted on good terms and remain friends.

-In 2015 when Ritchie Blackmore decided to recommence Rainbow he invited Curiano as the bass player; the new lineup was announced on November 6, 2015.
+In 2015, when Ritchie Blackmore decided to recommence Rainbow he invited Curiano as the bass player; the new lineup was announced on November 6, 2015.
 Curiano was listed under the stage name Bob Nouveau.
 Nouveau means new in French.
 "That’s a Blackmore prank at its best.
 He said, “You need a stage name.”
 I’m thinking to myself, “I have to be a ‘new’ Bob?”
 So I went with the French.
 When they announced the band, the reaction was, “Who the hell is Bob Nouveau?”
 So I started the Facebook page to clarify what happened".

-Bob lives in Ridgefield, CT, where he is writing, producing, and freelancing as a guitarist and bass player.
+Bob lives in Ridgefield, Connecticut, where he is writing, producing, and freelancing as a guitarist and bass player.